Yo-Yo Ma speaks to students at Detroit’s Arab American Museum

 The Silk Road Project has partnered with leading organizations to produce educational materials relating to the Silk Road, music and the arts.

 Silk Road Connect is our flagship arts integration program.
-We are offering a weekend institute open to all educators and teaching artists in July at the Harvard Graduate School of Education.
+We have offered weekend institutes in 2012 and 2013, open to all educators and teaching artists, at the Harvard Graduate School of Education; and plans are in the early stages for 2014.
 Learn more about "The Arts and Passion-Driven Learning."

 Materials for Teachers